House Passes Defense Bill Removing Confederate Names From Bases

 “We had a Republican attorney general testify that the War Powers Act is not enforceable against a president, but with this provision it is,” Sherman told Courthouse News.
 “We’ve got to enforce the War Powers Act.”

-Jack Rodgers contributed to this report.
+Courthouse News reporter Jack Rodgers contributed to this report.